Machine Unlearning of Pre-trained Large Language Models: Introduction

 Our paper addresses them through several key contributions.
 We first define the problem of machine unlearning for pre-trained LLMs and propose a unified formulation consolidating prior arts under a single unlearning objective.
 We then investigate seven different unlearning methods in the context of LLMs.
 To benchmark the unlearning performance, we compile three datasets from sources, including arXiv, books, and GitHub code.
 Recognizing the impracticality of retraining pre-trained models, we propose an approximate retraining method using an in-distribution, unseen dataset to simulate the performance of a retraining baseline.

 Besides, previous studies on machine unlearning in LLMs have been limited to small-scale experiments, unlearning at most 128 samples, single corpus sources, or short context lengths~\cite{acl/JangYYCLLS23, corr/EldanR23, yao2023large}.
 In contrast, our work unlearns thousands of chunks, each 4096 tokens in length, from a diverse range of sources across three domains, presenting a more realistic and challenging scenario.
-Our main contributions and findings are summarized below.
-Fig.~\ref{fig:overview} illustrates a process overview for unlearning pre-trained LLMs to address user removal requests. \begin{itemize}[leftmargin=*] \item We structure a unified unlearning framework for LLMs, from which seven unlearning methodologies are derived and adapted to LLMs. \item We introduce an approximate retraining evaluation baseline to bypass the impracticality of retraining LLMs.
-Experiments on three domains demonstrate the efficacy of our methods. \item Gradient ascent combined with gradient descent on in-distribution data shows greater hyperparameter robustness.
+Fig.~\ref{fig:overview} illustrates a process overview for unlearning pre-trained LLMs to address user removal requests.
+Our main contributions and findings are summarized below. \begin{itemize}[leftmargin=*] \item We structure a unified unlearning framework for LLMs, from which seven unlearning methodologies are derived and adapted to LLMs. \item We introduce an approximate retraining evaluation baseline to bypass the impracticality of retraining LLMs.
+Experiments on three domains demonstrate the efficacy of our methods. \item We open-source our dataset, including samples from a real pre-training dataset, which is typically a private and closed-source asset. \item Gradient ascent combined with gradient descent on in-distribution data shows greater hyperparameter robustness.
 We offer guidelines to efficiently fine-tune hyperparameters for other methods to streamline and make unlearning more feasible. \end{itemize}

 We aim to offer a comprehensive solution to unlearning in pre-trained LLMs, contributing to developing more ethical and responsible AI systems.